Chemotherapy for Skin Cancer

 Systemic chemotherapy

-Systemic (whole body) chemotherapy is often given by injection into a vein (intravenous), or under the skin (subcutaneously).2 It may also be taken by mouth in pill form.
-Systemic chemotherapy travels through out the body via the blood stream.1 Systemic chemotherapy can be used as a primary treatment to kill cancer cells that have spread to distant parts of the body (metastasized).
+Systemic chemotherapy travels throughout the body via the bloodstream.
+Systemic chemotherapy can be used as a primary treatment to kill cancer cells that have spread to distant parts of the body (metastasized).1

 By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.